 There are buses from the city centre approximately every 10 minutes during the day, and it takes around 20 minutes to reach the campus.

-The 44 and 4 bus services to campus stop at the railway station and in the city centre.
+The 66 bus service to campus stops at the railway station and in the city centre.

 The ub.1 is a dedicated free shuttle bus service for travel around the Heslington campus.
-The 44 and 4 services also provide free travel around the Heslington campus.
+The 66 service also provides free travel around the Heslington campus.